 Remember that everyone at an art opening or on a livestream is there for the same reason.

 Act like you belong there.
 Because you do.

 Visualize the situation.

-As you are preparing for an event such as an art opening, visualize how you want to show up.
-Imagine yourself firmly planted in the room, welcoming each guest with a firm handshake, and cherishing the eyes on your artwork.
+As you are preparing for an event that puts you in the spotlight, visualize how you want to show up.
+Imagine yourself firmly planted in the room, be it live or virtual.

-Anticipate the questions that might be asked and how you will rely on your vocabulary to respond with certainty.
+Anticipate the questions that might be asked, prepare talking notes, and know that you will rely on your experience, professional presentation, and preparation.